Gut Health: Beyond the Basics - Understanding Comprehensive Stool Testing for Optimal Digestive Health

 Evidence-Informed Support: Diet, Prebiotics, Probiotics, and Natural Antimicrobials Guided by Sensitivities

 Diet changes emphasize tolerable fiber, polyphenols, and proteins matched to your digestion and inflammation status.
+Including whole grains and a variety of fruits and vegetables as important sources of fiber can further support gut health and promote a diverse microbiome.
 This helps the microbiome rebalance without triggering flares.

-• SCFAs and other metabolites steer diet and prebiotic choices so acids and microbial outputs shift toward healthful patterns.
+- SCFAs and other metabolites steer diet and prebiotic choices so acids and microbial outputs shift toward healthful patterns.
+Including other fermented foods in your diet can further increase microbial diversity and support a balanced gut environment.

 Results To Action: IBS Natural Treatment And Healthy Digestion Plans With Dr. Johnny